 When you think about digital disruption, beer or brewing is not an industry that first comes to mind.
 However, for an industry as old as brewing, the beer world’s ability to keep up with the times is almost second-to-none.
 An increasing number of breweries from around the world are beginning to realize that they could learn a thing or two from digital disruptors.

-So today, on International Beer Day, we take a look at some innovative technology that is being adopted by the beer industry, and some success stories from pioneers and early adopters who found ways – using technology – to serve customers and consumers better, faster and cheaper.
+So today, on National Beer Day, we take a look at some innovative technology that is being adopted by the beer industry, and some success stories from pioneers and early adopters who found ways – using technology – to serve customers and consumers better, faster and cheaper.

 No stranger to technology